 Donna’s Dill Pickles

-- 1 cup Water - to mix starter culture
+- 1 cup Water, spring or filtered with minerals – to mix starter culture

 - 3-4 pounds pickling cucumbers – 3- to 5-inch is ideal, but if all you have is large cucumbers, cut them into spears